sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-21-detect-loop-in-linked-list.md

 ## Key Takeaways

-- Floyd cycle detection turns structure into pointer-speed reasoning
+- Floyd cycle detection turns a structural problem into a pointer-speed argument.
-- `fast` hitting `null` proves there is no cycle
+- `fast` reaching `null` proves the list is acyclic.
-- `slow == fast` proves there is a cycle, but not necessarily at the entry node
+- `slow == fast` proves there is a cycle, but not necessarily at the entry node.